CompuTec/computec-docs/docs/webup/installation-and-activation.md

 The **CompuTec WebUp** solution is made up of three key components:

-- **CompuTec WebUp App**: Handles customization and automation logic, and it stores configuration settings.
+- **CompuTec WebUp App**: Handles customization and automation logic, and stores configuration settings.
 - **CompuTec WebUp Manager**: Provides a user interface for creating, editing, and testing configurations.
 - **CompuTec WebUp Client**: Extends the SAP Business One Web Client where the standard extensibility framework is limited.